-To get into contact with the OC use the mailing list
+To get into contact with the OC use the mailing list robocup-logistics-oc@lists.kbsg.rwth-aachen.de

 2.3 Executive Committee 2015-2018

 Executive Committee members are responsible for the long term goals of the league and thus have also contact to other leagues as well as to the RoboCup federation.
 The Executive Committee presents the league and its achievements to the RoboCup federation every year and gets feedback to organize the league.
 All committee members are also members of the Technical Committee.
 Executive Committee members are elected by the Board of Trustees and appointed by the President of the RoboCup Federation; they serve 3-year terms.